 The Great Alone by Kristin Hannah

 Set in 1970s Alaska, this story follows the Allbright family as they move to a remote area to escape their troubles.
 Leni, the teenage daughter, deals with her father’s volatility and the harsh Alaskan wilderness.
-It’s a powerful tale of survival, love, and the wild beauty of Alaska.Kristin Hannah is fantastic at drawing you into her characters’ lives, making you feel everything they experience.
+The Great Alone is a powerful tale of survival, love, and the wild beauty of Alaska.Kristin Hannah is fantastic at drawing you into her characters’ lives, making you feel everything they experience.
 You’ll find yourself constantly feeling sad, happy, and joyful for them.
 She really makes you fall in love with the setting, plot, and her writing.
 Even though the book is long, it never felt slow to me.
 I loved the pace.
+Check out Best Books by Kristin Hannah.

 Alaska, 1974.